namigazimli/generative_ai_leader/generative_ai_notes.md

 - **Extending LLM capabilities**: RAG can constrain the output from an LLM so that it only generates a response based on the specific context it was provided.

 One way to start using a RAG system without any coding or database development is with a tool called **NotebookLM**.

+---

+# NotebookLM

+NotebookLM is an AI-first notebook, grounded in your own documents, designed to help you gain insights faster.
+NotebookLM is your personalized AI research partner who has read the provided source material and can answer any question about it.
+It’s a unique tool that is built using Gemini models and is designed to help you learn and understand information better by acting as a virtual research assistant.
+You can "ground" NotebookLM in specific sources like documents, presentations, or even audio and video files.
+This means your AI assistant will only use information from those sources to answer your questions and generate summaries.
+It can even create different types of summaries, like bullet points, Q&A formats, or even a creative story!

+# NotebookLM Plus

+For users who want to take their research to the next level, there's NotebookLM Plus, a subscription plan that offers benefits like increased capacity, customization of response length and style, and usage analytics.

+# NotebookLM Enterprise

+NotebookLM Enterprise takes NotebookLM Plus to the next level by adding compliance and administrative features necessary for enterprise environments.
+This includes extra privacy and security features to give you enhanced control over your data.
+Your notebook information is only shared with your chosen collaborators, and you can manage access using predefined identity and access management (IAM) roles.
+To learn more, see the documentation for What is [NotebookLM Enterprise?](https://cloud.google.com/agentspace/notebooklm-enterprise/docs/overview).

+# How it works?

+NotebookLM operates on the concept of "notebooks" to help you organize and interact with your information.
+Here's a breakdown:

+- **Creating a notebook**: Think of a notebook as a container for a specific project, topic, or area of interest.
+You start by giving your notebook a title and then uploading the relevant source materials (documents, PDFs, even audio or video files) that you want it to learn from.
+- **The chat interface**: Within each notebook, you have a single, ongoing chat with the NotebookLM AI.
+You can ask questions, request summaries, or give instructions, just like you would in a regular chat.
+NotebookLM will respond using only the information from the sources you've uploaded to that specific notebook.
+- **Saving insights as note**: When the AI provides a response you find valuable, you can save it as a note within the notebook.
+These notes become an organized collection of key takeaways, summaries, or important points.
+- **Sharing and collaboration**: You can create "shared notebooks" to collaborate with others.
+In a shared notebook, everyone can access the same sources, ask questions, and contribute to the notes.
+This fosters collaborative learning and knowledge sharing.

+Imagine you're writing a research paper.
+You can upload all your relevant documents to NotebookLM and ask it to:
+- Summarize key findings from each source.
+- Identify connections and contradictions between different perspectives.
+- Generate outlines and drafts for your paper.
+- Answer specific questions about the topic.
+NotebookLM essentially becomes your personal research assistant, helping you navigate complex information and gain deeper insights.
+It's a powerful tool for students, researchers, and anyone who wants to learn more effectively.

+# How is NotebookLM different from Gemini and Gems?

+While Gems excel at general tasks and workflows, NotebookLM is designed to help you deeply understand and learn from specific sets of information.
+It's like having a dedicated expert who has thoroughly analyzed your chosen materials and is ready to answer any question you have.

+## NotebookLM versus Gems

+- **Hyper-focused knowledge**: Instead of drawing from a broad knowledge base, NotebookLM focuses solely on the sources you provide.
+This could be anything from research papers and articles to meeting notes and presentations.
+- **Interactive learning**: NotebookLM goes beyond simply summarizing information.
+It encourages active learning by allowing you to ask questions, generate different types of summaries, and even create quizzes to test your understanding.
+- **Source-based answers**: Every answer and insight provided by NotebookLM is directly grounded in your uploaded sources.
+This ensures accuracy and allows you to easily trace back to the original information.
+If you ask NotebookLM a question that isn't covered in the materials you've provided, it will honestly tell you that it can't answer.
+It won't invent information or speculate.
+This ensures that the information you get is always grounded in your sources and reliable.

+# Use cases

+- ***Create training materials and documentation***: Onboard new team members and facilitate knowledge transfer by creating a central repository for essential resources.
+Create a dedicated notebook to share with new hires with relevant onboarding materials (employee handbook, product documentation, training presentations).
+The new employees can then use NotebookLM to ask questions, clarify information, and gain a deeper understanding of their role and the company.
+- ***Researching a new topic***: Gather articles and videos on a subject you're interested in and have NotebookLM create a comprehensive summary or answer specific questions you have.
+- ***Learn by listening to audio***: With audio overviews in NotebookLM you can learn about the material covered in your sources through a podcast-like experience.
+NotebookLM will  summarize your material, connecting topics, and produce a downloadable audio with back-and-forth conversation between two AI hosts.
+- ***Preparing for a presentation***: Feed NotebookLM your presentation slides and ask it to generate speaker notes or practice questions to help you rehearse.
+- ***Summarize documentation***: Investment firms and legal teams need to thoroughly analyze documents and data.
+Upload financial statements, legal documents, and market research reports into NotebookLM.
+The team can then use the AI to quickly identify key information, summarize findings, and flag potential risks or inconsistencies.
+- ***Project proposals and plans***: Keep everyone aligned and informed by creating a shared NotebookLM with all project-related information.